-Providing a beacon of direction for visitors to Kampong Gelam with its striking Golden Domes, Masjid Sultan was built in honour of Sultan Hussein Shah in 1824 and serves as a reminder that Kampong Gelam used to be the seat of the Malay royalty and the various immigrant Muslim communities that used to live here.
+Providing a beacon of direction for visitors to Kampong Gelam with its striking Golden Domes, Masjid Sultan was built in honour of Sultan Hussein Shah in 1824 and serves as a reminder that Kampong Gelam used to be the seat of the Malay royalty and where various immigrant Muslim communities used to reside.

 Today, despite being home to a trendy lifestyle scene, Kampong Gelam retains its heritage charm and Masjid Mosque continues to play, not just a key role in being the anchor of Islamic practice but also in fostering the community spirit of the area.

 The magnificent structure that you see today was rebuilt in 1928 and completed in 1932 by Denis Santry, an Irish architect in an Indo-Saracenic style that mixes traditional Hindu and Islamic elements with European architectural features, a style favoured by British architects in the late 19th century.

 Over time, the Mosque underwent various upgrades and in 1993, an annexe building housing a multi-purpose auditorium was added.
 This provided the infrastructure to further propagate the teachings of Islam as a religion and a way of life.
 More recently, a space has been created where the homeless, regardless of their faith, can seek temporary refuge.
 The mosque also provides a myriad of community services and organises numerous social and cultural activities.